 Where to stay in Fussen

-I stayed at the lovely Schlosskrone Hotel, which is perfectly situated at the end of the Altstadt's main street, and I wrote a review of the hotel here.
+I stayed at the lovely Schlosskrone Hotel, which is perfectly situated at the end of the Altstadt's main street.
+This 4* Superior hotel is furnished in the traditional Bavarian style but with all modern amenities to make your stay comfortable.

 Where to eat in Fussen